Prudhvi-pln/ConfigTUI/README.md

  - Prudhvi Ch

 ## Known issues & Fixes
  - By default, ConfigTUI has the ability to infer data types and do type conversions.
-It can be overridden by setting `allow_value_data_type_changes = False`
+It can be overridden by passing `--enable-strict-data-types` as a CLI option
  - By default, ConfigTUI does not allow to edit key of a nested value.
-It can be overridden by setting `edit_dict_keys = True`
+It can be overridden by passing `--edit-dict-keys` as a CLI option
  - For inferring any value as string explicitly, encapsule the value in quotes while modifying

 ## Behind-the-scenes of Development